aindriu80/codevolution-nextjs-tailwindcss-app/README.md

 as they are only generated when you build the application.

 There was need to handle this scenario of 'Preview of Publish'

+## Misc Section Summary

+App layout in \_app.js file

+Head component helps you dynamically manage a document's head section

+Image component optimization in Next.js is very useful

+Configure absolute imports and configure path aliases with the jsconfig.json

+next imports command exports your app into static HTML

+There is setup support for Typescript

+Preview mode feature is very helpful when working with CMS

+Next configuration file & configuring redirects

+Environment variables in .env.local